scc416/draw-bar-chart/README.md

 "Draw Bar Chart" depends on jQuery, so jQuery has to come before `draw-bar-chart.js`.

-You can also try the demo in `./demo` folder.
+You can also try the demo in `index.html`.

 ## Documentation